Bijan-K/bijan-k/README.md

 < name of the framework > - < The project name >

-I have adopted the method that Linux GitHub Repo uses for naming the commit messages, it pretty much sums down to:

-"If applied, this commit would < commit-message > "

 Some of the Technologies I am familiar with:

 [![My Skills](https://skillicons.dev/icons?i=git,html,css,bootstrap,tailwind,sass,javascript,ts,react,nextjs,svelte,nodejs,express,python,pytorch,tensorflow,linux,bash&perline=13)](https://skillicons.dev)